snowplow/documentation/docs/managing-data-quality/monitoring-failed-events/alerts/index.md

 Snowplow can send two types of alerts to help you monitor Failed Events:

 - **New failed event:** receive an alert within 10 minutes of a new type of event failure being detected on your pipeline.
-- **Failed event digest**: receive a twice-daily digest of all Failed Event activity in the previous 12-hour period.
+- **Failed event digest**: receive a daily digest of all Failed Event activity in the previous 48-hour period.

 ## Pre-requisites